Assessing Relational Quantum Mechanics: Assessment of Relational Quantum Mechanics

 To conclude this section, we display a serious complication with the basic notion of relative state, on which the whole RQM proposal is constructed.
 For this, consider the statement \begin{quotation} $\phi$: The state of the system $S$, relative to the system $O$, is $|\psi \rangle$. \end{quotation} Now, as stated in \cite{Rov96}, \begin{quotation} A statement about the information possessed by $O$ is a statement about the physical state of $O$; the observer $O$ is a regular physical system.
 Since there is no absolute meaning to the state of a system, any statement regarding the state of $O$, including the information it possess, is to be referred to some other system observing $O$. \end{quotation} Moreover, the quantum description is taken to exhaust all there is to say about the world, which means that the quantum state should encode every relevant statement about the world, including the discourse of those who use it.
 Therefore, statement $\phi$ must correspond to (or, at least, be encoded in) a state, $|\chi \rangle $, of the system $S-O$, relative to some other system $P$.
 However, the previous statement, i.e., the claim that the state of $ S-O$, relative to $ P$, is $|\chi \rangle $, is a predicate about the system $S-O-P $, so it must correspond to (or, at least, be encoded in) a state of the system $ S-O-P $, relative to some other system $Q$... and so on.
 It seems, then, that in order for the basic statement $\phi$ to make any sense within RQM, it is necessary to invoke an infinite tower of observers!
 Moreover, such an infinite tower seems in serious danger of being ungrounded, which is known to lead to paradoxes (see \cite{Yablo1,Yablo2,Maudlin}).\footnote{Clearly, the necessity for an infinite tower of observers immediately disappears as soon as one allows for systems to possess absolute states.}

 In order to remedy this infinite tower issue, a couple of alternatives suggest themselves.
 However, both lead to further complications.
 The first option is to claim that $\phi$ is not a predicate about the $S-O$ system, but a predicate by $O$ about $S$, period.
 That is, that for each observer, there are determined values, without the need of a further observer.
 If so, it would be impossible for $O$ to describe, within RQM, its interactions with $S$ (or any other systems external to $O$).
+That is because, in order for $O$ to describe its interaction with system $S$, $O$ must be able to describe itself---but that is something that, in the context of RQM, $O$ cannot do.
 Given the emphasis that RQM often puts on the claim that acquisition of information necessarily involves physical interaction, this impossibility to describe interactions would seem to mean an impossibility to explain how one acquires information about the world.
 Moreover, all this would leave RQM in the same situation than standard quantum mechanics, in which, in order to describe a system, one necessarily requires an observer external to the studied system.

 The other option would be to hold that $\phi$ is indeed a predicate about the $S-O$ system, but relative to $O$ itself.
 If so, it would not be necessary to invoke additional observers in order to make sense of $\phi$.
 However, this position seems inconsistent with the claim, employed by RQM to explain the breakdown of unitarity, that it is impossible to give a full description of an interaction in which one is involved.
 We conclude that the notion of a relative state, which is at the basis of the RQM construction, is extremely problematic.